henriqar/dotfiles/README.md

 This document sumerizes my methodology to version my configuration files (it is based on [this post](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/)).

-Before starting the procedure we need to setup the plugin manager used with this `.vimrc`.
+Before starting the procedure we need to setup the plugin manager used with this `.vimrc` and the plugin manager for `tmux`.

 ## Plugin Manager Installation